stevedatadog/katacoda-scenarios/synthetics-cicd/1-catch-regressions/browser-test.md

 API tests make assertions about the raw content of HTTP responses, and browser tests make powerful assertions about the Document Object Model (DOM) as rendered by a browser.
 For example, "This specific element is in the upper-left corner of the homepage," or "This heading is not empty and is displayed with the Helvetica font at 20 pixels."

 The business requirements for the coupon block are:
-1. It's displayed in the upper-left of the home page
+1. It's displayed on the home page
 2. It displays a non-empty heading
 3. It contains a valid coupon code
 4. It contains the correct coupon value, formatted as USD currency